TheTalentCat/website/_posts/2020/February/2020-02-21-Syllogisms are Logic Katas.md

 ![bottlekick](/assets/img/bottlekick.gif)

-While katas are truly a sight to behold, at a second glance you might realize they seem to be kinda useless.
-Let's face it, the guy triple-kicking the boards sure looks slick, but it's highly unlikely he's gonna get a chance to kick three heads perfectly lined up like that.

 Logic has its own kind of kata.
 We call them syllogisms.

 So what is a syllogism?

->A syllogism is a deductive scheme of a formal argument consisting of a major and a minor premise and a conclusion.
+>A syllogism is a deduction in the form of a formal argument.
+It contains three parts.
+1. A minor premise
+2. A major premise
+3. A conclusion

+While katas are truly a sight to behold, at a second glance you might realize they seem to be kinda useless.
+Let's face it, the guy triple-kicking the boards sure looks slick, but it's highly unlikely he's gonna get a chance to kick three heads perfectly lined up like that.